johnnywong1/ProgrammingBible/set-matrix-zeroes.md

 Passing Java solution:
 ```
 //use first number in every row and col as flag [isZero].
-Note: will need to determine if first row and col should be set to zeroes in the end
+Note: will need to determine if first row and col should be set to zeroes in the end.
+O(1) space + O(mn) time
   public void setZeroes(int[][] matrix) {
     Boolean isCol = false;
     int R = matrix.length;